Austin–Bergstrom International Airport: Recent history

 As the population and economic importance of Austin has grown in recent years, airlines have been introducing new nonstop flights to the airport instead of routing passengers through existing hubs in Dallas and Houston, causing dramatic growth in both passenger numbers and nonstop service at Austin–Bergstrom.
 In March 2014, British Airways inaugurated a flight to London's Heathrow Airport.
 This was the airport's first scheduled transatlantic service.

 The terminal's first expansion project was completed in the summer of 2015.
 It added an enlarged customs and immigration facility on the arrivals level capable of processing more than 600 passengers per hour, two domestic baggage claim belts, and an enlarged security checkpoint on the ticketing level.
 In 2019, a $350 million addition to the east side of the terminal added nine new gates, increasing the total number of gates from 25 to 34.
 These gates are spaced farther apart, to accommodate additional flights operated by larger aircraft.
-Gates 1+3 and Gates 2+4 are able to act independently of each other when accommodating narrow body aircraft, or as one gate's Door A and Door B in a dual jet-bridge configuration when larger, wide-body aircraft arrive providing boarding options.
+Gates 1 and 3 and Gates 2 and 4 are able to act independently of each other when accommodating narrow body aircraft, or as one gate's Door A and Door B in a dual jet-bridge configuration when larger, wide-body aircraft arrive providing boarding options.
 The number of flexible-use gates that can accommodate both international and domestic flights increased from two to six.

-To accommodate the airport's rapid growth, a three-gate South Terminal opened on April 13, 2017.
-The terminal was built at a cost of US$12 million by a private company, LoneStar Airport Holdings, under a 40-year lease.
-The terminal reused a building from the Bergstrom Air Force Base, adding outdoor waiting areas and a food-truck retail area.
-The gates are hardstands, without jet bridges, and are used exclusively by ultra-low-cost carriers Allegiant Air and Frontier Airlines.
-The South Terminal is scheduled to be demolished as part of the forthcoming airport expansion, which led to a lawsuit from its operator, LoneStar Airport Holdings.
-The company says the airport is violating the 40-year lease agreement it signed in 2016 and said that it had invested about $50 million in building and operating the terminal.
-In 2023, a court agreed with LoneStar, and the airport agreed to a settlement, paying $88 million to break the lease.
+To accommodate rapid passenger growth amid construction at the Barbara Jordan Terminal a three-gate South Terminal opened on April 13, 2017.
+The terminal was developed by private operator LoneStar Airport Holdings under a 40-year lease agreement with the airport and built at a cost of approximately US$12 million.
+The facility reused a former Bergstrom Air Force Base building and included outdoor waiting areas and a food-truck court.
+Designed with a retro aesthetic, the terminal used hardstand gates without jet bridges, with passengers boarding aircraft via stairs under covered walkways.
+The South Terminal was used exclusively by ultra-low-cost carriers Allegiant Air and Frontier Airlines.
+The terminal closed on March 31, 2026, ahead of a planned airport expansion project that called for its demolition.
+The closure led to litigation from LoneStar, which argued that the airport was violating their lease agreement and stated that it had invested approximately $50 million into developing and operating the facility.
+In 2023, a court ruled in favor of LoneStar, after which the airport agreed to an $88 million settlement to terminate the lease early.